Dipak4064/Intern-Work/README.md

 - HTML, CSS

 ## 📁 Folder Structure
-- `/DailyActivity` – In this folder you can find the my activity according to my day activity.you read the summary of my work in readme.md file.
+- `/DailyActivity` – In this folder you can find the my activity according to my day activity.
+You can read the summary of my work in readme file.
 - `/DailyActivity/project` - You can find here the project from my learning.
 - `/notes` – Any learning notes or documentation